google/WebFundamentals/src/content/en/tools/puppeteer/articles/ssr.md

   const html = await page.content(); // serialized HTML of page DOM. await browser.close();

+  const ttRenderMs = Date.now() - start;
-  console.info(`Headless rendered page in: ${Date.now() - start}ms`);
+  console.info(`Headless rendered page in: ${ttRenderMs}ms`);

+  RENDER_CACHE.set(url, html); // cache rendered page.

-  return html;
+  return {html, ttRenderMs};
 }

 export {ssr as default};
 ```

-Here's the major changes:
+The major changes:

+1. Added caching.
+Caching the rendered HTML is the biggest win to speed up the
+response times.
+When the page gets re-requested, you avoid running headless Chrome
+altogether.
+I discuss other [optimizations](#optimizations) later on.
-1. Add basic error handling if loading the page times out.
+-  Add basic error handling if loading the page times out.
-2. Add a call to `page.waitForSelector('#posts')`.
+-  Add a call to `page.waitForSelector('#posts')`.
 This ensures that the posts
 exist in the DOM before we dump the serialized page.
-3. Add science.
-Log how long headless takes to render the page.
+-  Add science.
+Log how long headless takes to render the page and return the
+rendering time along with the HTML.
-4. Stick the code in a module named `ssr.mjs`.
+-  Stick the code in a module named `ssr.mjs`.

 ### 3. Example web server {: #webserver }